aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/top10/_index.md

 ```

-whether a "top/bottom n" rule is a "bottom n" rule.
+Gets whether a "top/bottom n" rule is a "bottom n" rule.
 Default value is false.

 **Returns:**
 boolean